What’s happening online is always in flux.

 The offline equivalent would be a small business “general manager”.
 Because an OBM assumes so much responsibility, they tend to be brought on in at least a semi-permanent capacity – working long term for a business either part-time or full time.

 But this is not always the case.
-As a working Online Business Manager, I have some long term clients, but I tend to work on short term projects and come in to oversee big launches, strategy restructuring campaigns, or even course development.
+As a working Online Business Manager, I have had some long term clients, but I tend to work on short term projects and come in to oversee big launches, strategy restructuring campaigns, or even course development.

 What makes an “Online Business Manager” different from a “Virtual Assistant” or “Project Manager”?